Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-\paragraph*{Dynamics --} To test the consequences of the runaway transition on the dynamics, we perform microrheology experiments (see SI for details) where we track the dynamics of $800$ nm PVP-coated polystyrene beads added in a solution of DNA that has been treated with either 40U T4 ligase for a week (and thus to full extent of reaction) or with buffer for a week (control).
-At low concentrations, we observe that the mean squared displacement of the tracer particles $MSD(\tau) = \langle \bm{r}(t+\tau) - \bm{r}(t)\rangle$ is unaffected by the ligation of the DNA (Fig.~\ref{fig:panel3_dynamics}a).
-On the contrary, for $c/c^* \geq 0.1$, we see that the MSDs of the tracers in the ligated systems are much slower and displays a stronger subdiffusive behaviour than the control (Fig.~\ref{fig:panel3_dynamics}a).
-From the MSD, we extract the large-time diffusion coefficient $D$ of the tracers and in turn the effective viscosity of the sample via the Stokes-Einstein equation~\cite{hansen2013theory}.
-The plot of the normalised viscosity (Fig.~\ref{fig:panel3_dynamics}b) suggests that a dynamical transition takes place around $c/c^* = 0.1 - 0.2$ (or $\kappa \simeq 1 - 2$) which matches the structural runaway transition seen before (Fig.~\ref{fig:panel3_dynamics}e-h).
+To test the consequences of the runaway transition on the dynamics and rheology of the system, we perform microrheology experiments and compute dynamics in MD simulations.
+DNA microrheology is well established and the effects of DNA concentration, length and topology on microrheology have been studied in the past~\cite{Mason1997,Zhu2008,Krajina2017,Tanoguchi2018,Smrek2021,Michieletto2022natcomm,Fosado2023}.
+Here, we perform microrheology by tracking $800$ nm PVP-coated polystyrene beads added in a solution of DNA that has been treated with either 40U T4 ligase for a week (and thus to full extent of reaction) or with buffer for a week (control) at different initial concentrations.
+We ran a small aliquot of the samples in a gel and observed that indeed at $c/c^* \simeq 0.1$ the fraction of linear chains overcome the rings at large times (Fig.~\ref{fig:dynamics}a-b).